calbert1209/ps-scripts/README.md

 > One of the easiest ways to get started learning to program is to write scripts.
 Do you use a computer?
 Pay attention to the repetitive tasks you do on your computer.
 There is a good chance those can be scripted.
 Sure, you may need to invest some time to get your script running, but you will definitely learn something.

-The only way to truly learn something is when you needed.
+The only way to truly learn something is when you need it.
 Using the scripts I created has, of course, stream-lined computer tasks, but moreover it has been very satisfying.

 # Setup